 Anti-Corruption for Development

-UNDP's Bratislava Regional Centre supported by the Global Programme on Anti-Corruption for Development Effectiveness gives anti-corruption technical support to over 15 countries.
+UNDP's Istanbul Regional Centre supported by the Global Programme on Anti-Corruption for Development Effectiveness gives anti-corruption technical support to over 15 countries.
 By supporting anti-corruption structures, promoting innovative approaches to fight corruption; & engaging with numerous stakeholders the project works to ensure public money is spent efficiently & reaches those in need.

 Project in depth